converged-computing/metrics-operator/examples/tests/network-osu-benchmark/README.md

 In the above, "w" is a worker pod, and "l" is the launcher that runs the mpirun commands.
 If you inspect the log for the launcher you'll see a short sleep (the network isn't up immediately) and then the benchmarks running.
+The output is structured in a predictable format by the Metrics Operator so it can easily be parsed by the metricsoperator Python module.
 By default, we don't include a list in metrics.yaml so we run them all!

 ```bash
 kubectl logs metricset-sample-l-0-0-lt782 -f